VAibhav1031/simple_chat_server/README.md

 ---

 ## what to do :
+- YEAH I KNOW, There is lot of bugs (I am removing it...)
 - Optimizing the flow, removing each and every bug .
 - Creating Test of it , on various level (so that it could be a simple good chat server)
 - Adding Room feature in it